 How Internet Speed Is Measured

-Internet speed is typically measured using specialized tools that assess your connection’s bandwidth and latency.
-An internet speed test evaluates your download and upload speeds, as well as ping (latency), providing a snapshot of your connection’s performance at a given moment.
+You can test your internet speed with specialized tools that check your bandwidth and latency.
+An internet speed test will show you your download and upload speeds plus your ping (that's latency), giving you a real snapshot of how your connection's doing right now.

 Factors Affecting Internet Speed Measurements